 I calculate that in my first six months of driving I should be making about $27.95 gross per hour of drive time.
 This is based on $0.43 per mile while driving 65 miles per hour.
 With the average weekly miles at 2,500 miles my weekly gross could be $1,075 and monthly gross about $4,654.75.

-As a self-employed website manager and developer, I calculate that in 2021 (from Jan-Sep) I only make what equates to a gross $8.92 per hour.
+As a self-employed website designer and manager, I calculated that in 2021 (from Jan-Sep) I only made what equates to a gross $8.92 per hour.
 If I were to calculate that out over 40 hours per week it would be $356 and monthly at roughly $1,546.

 The difference is a little more than triple.

-The second reason is that I need the change.
-My first job as an adult was as an aircraft mechanic with the United States Air Force where I served 10 wonderful years.
+The second reason is that I needed the change.
+My first job as an adult was as an aircraft mechanic with the United States Air Force where I served 10 wonderful years as I mentioned above.
 I made the decision to leave before retirement due to a family situation.
 Ever since leaving I've maintained a love for the experiences I had while serving and have longed to be part of that again.
 In face, at one point a few years before my 50th birthday I tried to get into the Arizona Air National Guard but was not physically prepared for their consideration.

 I even tried to sell real estate thinking my technical knowledge and attention to detail would benefit buyers and sellers.
 Turned out I was not a fan of working with indecisive buyers and decided to let my license expire.